corda/corda-runtime-os/testing/driver/README.md

 - `org.osgi.service.log`
 - `org.osgi.util.function`
 - `org.osgi.util.promise`

+Some Corda API bundles contain interfaces with `@Suspendable` default methods, which Quasar _must_ instrument using its OSGi `WeavingHook`.
+We therefore _deliberately_ restrict the Corda API bundles to just the basic ones, because Quasar _cannot_ instrument anything inside the system bundle.

 Our system bundle also needs to contain the `net.corda.testing.driver.node` and `net.corda.testing.driver.function` packages, which are defined by the Driver's